The Japan Residencies Program

 Applications must include the items below.

 Please send all materials (in one PDF labeled with your name) by midnight PST on [deadline to be determined] to firstname.lastname@example.org and indicate "2022 Japan Residencies Program-[UNIVERSITY NAME]" in the subject line.
 If you would like to apply for both residencies, please send a separate application for each.

 - A two-page curriculum vitae emphasizing teaching experience and publications.

 - The institution for which you would like to be considered.

 - A personal statement, no longer than two pages, describing your interest in this program and the issues that your own scholarship and teaching have addressed.
 Please devote one or two paragraphs to why you understand this residency to be central to your development as a scholar in the world community.
 You may include comments on any previous collaboration or work with non-U.S. academics or students.
 If you wish, you may comment on your particular interest in Japan.

 - A letter of recommendation, to be solicited by the applicant and sent directly by the recommender to OAH (email@example.com), which should also address the applicant’s teaching skill.
 The subject line of the e-mail should say “Recommendation for [NAME OF APPLICANT]."

-Deadline: Applications must be submitted by October 1, 2019.
+Deadline: Applications must be submitted by [deadline to be determined].